Redis benchmark

 To run a benchmark using pipelining mode (and achieve higher throughput), you need to explicitly use the -P option.
 Please note that it is still a realistic behavior since a lot of Redis based applications actively use pipelining to improve performance.
 However you should use a pipeline size that is more or less the average pipeline length you'll be able to use in your application in order to get realistic numbers.

-The benchmark should apply the same operations, and work in the same way with the multiple data stores you want to compare.
+Finally, the benchmark should apply the same operations, and work in the same way with the multiple data stores you want to compare.
 It is absolutely pointless to compare the result of redis-benchmark to the result of another benchmark program and extrapolate.

 For instance, Redis and memcached in single-threaded mode can be compared on GET/SET operations.
 Both are in-memory data stores, working mostly in the same way at the protocol level.
 Provided their respective benchmark application is aggregating queries in the same way (pipelining) and use a similar number of connections, the comparison is actually meaningful.